-Note: The following information applies to F-1 and J-1 students at Teachers College.
+Note: The following information applies to TC F-1 and J-1 international students.
 If you would like to hire a TC student that is in another visa status such as H-1, L-2, G-4, A-2, etc., please consult the Human Resources for employment verification.

 To sponsor a foreign faculty or to pay honorarium, please see TC Hiring and Paying Foreign Nationals policy.

 International students are eligible for GA, RA, TA, fellowships and/or interim positions.
 International Students are not eligible for Work-Study or Full-time appointments when school is in session.
 They are only eligible to work on campus for up to 20 hours per week during the Fall and Spring semesters.
 If the student has more than one on-campus job, the combined hours cannot exceed 20 hours per week.
 During summer and other vacation periods, students are eligible for full-time on-campus employment.

 On Campus Employment at TC: TC International students offered on campus employment at TC must follow the guidance of TC Human Resources to meet hiring process.
 If they need to apply for a social security number (SSN), the Office of International Students and Scholars (OISS) can assist the student further in the process.
 More information on this process can be found on the OISS website here.